prioritizr/prioritizr/cran-comments.md

 Dear CRAN volunteers,

 Thank you for reviewing this submission.
 It contains an update to the prioritizr R package.
 Specifically, the update contains assorted minor improvements, bug fixes, and updates to the package documentation.
+It also addresses the NOTEs currently produced during CRAN package checks related to missing documentation links.

 Cheers,